zack-bitcoin/amoveo/docs/design/limit_order_in_channel.md

+The killer app of blockchain is a scalable market to trade assets who's price is determined by a trust-free and affordable oracle.
-The goal of this contract is to have a market off-chain in the channels.
+Amoveo attempts to achieve this goal by keeping the oracle on-chain, and moving the market off-chain onto the channels.
-This market should allow for limit orders.
+The market allows for limit orders.
 That means you can tell the market "I really want to buy tomatoes, but only for less than $1 per kilo.
 I will leave my money here, if the price ever goes below $1 per kilo, then please buy the tomatoes.
 I will come back later to either pick up the tomatoes, or my money."
 The market will honor your trade, and buy the tomatoes for you.